frontenddevkan/frontenddevkan/README.md

 [Peredelano Community](https://t.me/+SFNoVxR6Nk85ZDYy) make product ecosystem for expats and other programmers openly.
 You can meet a lot of IT experienced professionals with different technology stack who willingly share their experience with other specialists.

 Also I become a moderator of this dynamically developing Community in **[Telegram](https://t.me/+SFNoVxR6Nk85ZDYy)**.
+And what I do in this community:
-- found programmers to startups
+- found programmers to startups;
-- get streams
+- got a part of streams;
-- livecodings
+- livecodings;
-- lessons of react
+- lessons of react;
-- lessons for get a job
+- lessons for get a job;
-- layouts
+- helped in making of layouts;
-- structuring information
+- structuring comminity information;
-- a lot of work in figma
+- a lot of work in figma;
+- and a lot of chatting with other experienced programmers.

-🌱 In April 2023 - I start the **[DragonWay](https://github.com/frontenddevkan/DragonWay)** project - the app for sport activities and planning.
-Begining of learning **Javascript**.
-And in this project I use **Sass**.
+🌱 In April 2023 - I start the **[DragonWay](https://github.com/frontenddevkan/DragonWay)** project - in layour I used **Sass**.

 🌱 In December 2022 - March 2023 - I worked with **Landing Page** and learn **adaptive design** when I was participant of RSSchool.
 And in this project I made the hamburger menu.
 [Repository](https://github.com/frontenddevkan/Plants_Landing).
 Also project use flexbox.